aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.events/keyboardevent/dom_key_location_left/_index.md

 ---
 title: KeyboardEvent.DOM_KEY_LOCATION_LEFT
 second_title: Aspose.SVG for .NET API Reference
-description: KeyboardEvent field.
+description: KeyboardEvent DOM_KEY_LOCATION_LEFT field.
 The key activated originated from the left key location when there is more than one possible location for this key
 type: docs
 weight: 110
 url: /net/aspose.svg.dom.events/keyboardevent/dom_key_location_left/